roocs/roocs-grids/README.md

-# target-grids
+# roocs-grids
-Target grids for roocs regridder
+Grid definitions for the roocs regridder